 Why overnight?
 Of course, there’s the convenience in that all you have to do in the morning is pop the pan in the oven and wait.
 So, that’s nice.
 But also as the oats sit in the refrigerator overnight, they soak up the moisture and bake up nice and soft, almost like a cake.

 I love this pineapple upside down overnight baked oatmeal!
 Every bite with a cherry feels extra special, ha.
+If you like this, check out my strawberry shortcake overnight baked oatmeal as well!
 Enjoy. xo.
 Emma

 Pineapple Upside Down Overnight Baked Oatmeal

 - 1 1/2 cups old fashioned oats

 - 2 tablespoons brown sugar

 - 20 ounces can pineapple rings, 1/2 cup juice reserved

 Arrange the pineapple rings and cherries on the bottom of a buttered pie pan.
 You will likely have a few pineapple rings left—cut these up into small pieces to add to the batter.

 In a large bowl, stir together the oats, sugar, baking powder, and salt.

 In a smaller bowl, stir together the milk, egg, melted and cooled butter, and vanilla extract.